 For men, the shift to younger style was ahead of women’s fashion.
 Gone were the days of grey 3 piece suits.
 In style were plaid and check sport coats with colorful vests, skinny ties, and no hats.
 Sweaters were back in fashion too, a favorite of Ivy League college boys whose style was widely adopted in the early to mid 60s.
 For mature men, casual fashion meant looking like they were going golfing in buttondown shirts or polo shirts, flat front colorful trousers, and slip-on shoes.
-Blue jeans were worn but carried a western flair to them.
-They had yet to catch on by the masses.
+Blue jeans were worn, but carried a western flair to them.
+They had yet to catch on to the masses.
 View some 1960s men’s outfits ideas here.

 Here are some fashion pictures from my 1960 Montgomery Ward catalog.